No industry is immune to change. These changes are to be expected in senior living and care.

 There are already several wearable devices that help track your health.
-For instance, activity trackers, the digital pill, blood pressure monitor, among others.
+For instance, activity trackers, digital pill, blood pressure monitor, among others.
 Soon you will see things like smart socks that can alert diabetes and catch an ulcer forming.
 This type of technology will assist the elderly to keep track of their health and communicate with the doctor almost instantly.
 Additionally, it will save on transport costs on doctor’s visits.
-Inventors of these technologies will make it easy for older people to use, and soon it will become the norm.
+Inventors of these technologies will make it easy for older people to use 1099-r, and soon it will become the norm.

 - Construction of senior-friendly cities and communities

 While cities are changing to accommodate smart cars, some are also doing the same to assist senior citizens.
 Older people have issues with mobility, the vision, among others.
 With their generation growing as fast as it is, there can no longer be uneven sidewalks or steep stairs.
 Another reason why cities are becoming more senior-friendly is because of their spending power.